qirh/qirh.github.io/about.md

 permalink: /about/
 ---

-Ok, so the secret is yogurt and sumac in the blender
+Ok, so the secret is yogurt and sumac in the blender and a twist of lime

 ### More Information

-a twist of lemon too
+Hey, I'm saleh, and I have made so many blogs only for them to be deleted.
+Hopefully, perhaps this one will survive a little bit longer.

 ### My website:
   [http://www.saladesaleh.com]